Skip to Content

 High availability and fault tolerance

-Harmony is deployed across three independent and geographically-distinct clouds (each with a primary and secondary region): NA East and NA West; EMEA East and EMEA West; APAC East and APAC West, with three data centers (availability zones) in each region.
+The majority of the Harmony platform is deployed across three independent and geographically-distinct clouds (each with a primary and secondary region): NA East and NA West; EMEA East and EMEA West; APAC East and APAC West, with three data centers (availability zones) in each region.

 Each availability zone is designed as an independent failure zone.
 This means that availability zones are physically separated within a typical metropolitan region and are located in lower risk floodplains; specific flood zone categorization varies by region.
 In addition to discrete UPS and onsite back-up generation facilities, they are each fed via different grids from independent utilities to further reduce single points of failure.
 Availability zones are all redundantly connected to multiple Tier-1 transit providers.